jameson-c/viz-portfolio/assignment_3_4.md

 But I was still feeling like I needed to contextualize how few SNAP dollars are trafficked every year.
 Trafficking has some negative connotations (though it is a term of art).
 These convenience stores need to be highlighted but the story should not be that, "SNAP is a bad program, just look at all of the waste!"
 Originally, I wanted to produce a 'tree-in-tree' concept that allowed the user to examine both concepts at once.
 To imagine this concept, I produced the following wireframe:
 <a href="url"><img src="wf3.jpg" align="center" width="450" ></a>

-So I explored this tool in Flourish known as a data story to display two stories in one:
+However, I was unable to find a way of executing this plan in Tableau or Flourish.
+So I explored using data stories in Flourish to display two stories in one:
 <iframe src='https://flo.uri.sh/story/1686553/embed'
         title='Interactive or visual content'
         class='flourish-embed-iframe'